Prefix-bounded matrices: Prefix-bounded matrices

-\Remark {\em The concept of prefix-bounded matrices naturally extends to even more general settings.
+\begin{remark} The concept of prefix-bounded matrices naturally extends to even more general settings.
 In addition to imposing bounds on horizontal- and vertical-prefix sums, one may also impose lower and upper bounds on the total sum of entries across the first $i$ rows (for each $i \in [m]$) and the first $j$ columns (for each $j \in [n]$).
 It is apparent that these additional requirements can be incorporated into the framework of laminar g-polymatroids.
-Indeed, the collection of all horizontal prefixes, together with the unions of the first $i$ complete rows (for $i \in [m]$), forms a laminar family.
-A similar statement holds for the vertical prefixes and the columns.
 Consequently, the results established above extend naturally to this broader setting.
-In fact, the previously discussed constraint on the total sum of entries can be seen as a special case of this generalization. $\bullet $ }\eRe
+In fact, the previously discussed constraint on the total sum of entries can be seen as a special case of this generalization. $\bullet$ \end{remark}

-\Remark {\em The results of this section on prefix-bounded matrices naturally extend to bipartite graphs.
-Suppose we are given a bipartite graph $G = (V_1, V_2; E)$, where the edges incident to each node $v \in V_1 \cup V_2$ are endowed with a total order.
-Let $\Phi\sp 1 \leq \Gamma\sp 1$ and $\Phi\sp 2 \leq \Gamma\sp 2$ be functions defined on $E$, serving as lower and upper bounds.
-We are interested in the polyhedron of vectors $x \in {\bf R}\sp E$ satisfying the following constraints: for every edge $e = v_1v_2 \in E$, the sum of the $x$-values over the prefix of edges incident to $v_1$ ending with $e$ is between $\Phi\sp 1(e)$ and $\Gamma\sp 1(e)$; similarly, the sum of $x$-values over the prefix of edges incident to $v_2$ ending with $e$ lies between $\Phi\sp 2(e)$ and $\Gamma\sp 2(e)$.
-This polyhedron is the intersection of two prefix-bounded g-polymatroids, one for each node class, and as such, all previous results extend to this setting with minimal modification. $\bullet $ }\eRe
+\begin{remark} The results of this section on prefix-bounded matrices naturally extend to bipartite graphs.
+Suppose we are given a bipartite graph $G = (V_1, V_2; E)$, where the edges incident to each vertex $v \in V_1 \cup V_2$ are endowed with a total order.
+Let $\Phi^1 \leq \Gamma^1$ and $\Phi^2 \leq \Gamma^2$ be functions defined on $E$, serving as lower and upper bounds.
+We are interested in the polyhedron of vectors $x \in \R^E$ satisfying the following constraints: for every edge $e = v_1v_2 \in E$, the sum of the $x$-values over the prefix of edges incident to $v_1$ ending with $e$ is between $\Phi^1(e)$ and $\Gamma^1(e)$; similarly, the sum of $x$-values over the prefix of edges incident to $v_2$ ending with $e$ lies between $\Phi^2(e)$ and $\Gamma^2(e)$.
+This polyhedron is the intersection of two prefix-bounded g-polymatroids, one for each vertex class, and as such, all previous results extend to this setting with minimal modification. $\bullet$ \end{remark}